kruschk/top-etch-a-sketch/README.md

-# top-etch-a-sketch
+# _The Odin Project_ (TOP) &ndash; Etch-a-Sketch

-An implementation of TOP's Etch-a-Sketch project
+This web page implements the _Etch-a-Sketch_ practice project from _The Odin Project_.
+Check it out at https://kruschk.github.io/top-etch-a-sketch/.